 Introducing You To The Cami De Ronda

-I recently was asked why I blog, and I thought a long time about what my answer was – after all, I’ve been blogging for a long time now and often the ‘whys’ change.
-After some introspective thought, I realized I blog now for the same reasons I started blogging 10 years ago; I want to introduce new places and experiences to people as well as have them overcome their fears around travel in general.
-This is what drives me to keep going and eek by a living travel blogging.
+I recently was asked why I blog, and I thought a long time about what my answer was – after all, I’ve been blogging for a long time now, and often the ‘whys’ change.
+After some introspective thought, I realized I blog now for the same reasons I started blogging ten years ago; I want to introduce new places and experiences to people as well as have them overcome their fears around travel in general.
+This is what drives me to keep going and eke out a living travel blogging.
 I just want people to learn more about the great places in the world that don’t always get a lot of attention.
 So it shouldn’t be surprising one of my favorite parts about the hike was sharing and introducing the Camino de Ronda experience with you…my online audience.

 Until then, I have some images to tempt you from my Instagram feed from the last 2 weeks.
 Every hiking day I carried a pack full of first aid materials, rain gear, snacks, and of course my camera gear.